antonfirsov/docs/2020/09-Sep/fsharp5rc1/fsharp5rc1.md

 ## Support for nameof

-F# 5 supports another one of the most highly-requested features, `nameof`.

-To recap, `nameof` resolves the symbol it's being used for and produces a name that represents what it's called in F# source.
+Another highly-requested feature of F# 5 is `nameof` which resolves the symbol it's being used for and produces its name in F# source.
 This is useful in various scenarios, such as logging, and protects your logging against changes in source code.

 ```fsharp
 let months =